khuezy/dynamiio_bug/README.md

 If you remove the `loading.tsx`, error seems to goes away (99% sure) If you disable `experimental.dynamicIO`, the error goes away (100% sure)

+# DynamicIO Standlone Error

+1. npm run build
+2. npm run start
+3. go to [http://localhost:3000/A](localhost:3000/A) and wait until page fully loads (browser spinner stops)
+4. Click on "B" and see "connection closed" crash in console